XCTEQ/XCFit/index.md

 ### Carthage

+XCFit and Cucumberish can be installed as Cartahge.
+We need to create `Cartfile` in the root of the project.
+Depending on which version of Swift you are using, we can use different tag

+* **Swift 3.0.2

-It's easy to install XCFit using Carthage as well.
-Add following to `Cartfile`
+Add the following to `Cartfile` to get Swift 3.0.2 compatable source

+              github "Shashikant86/XCFit" "3.0.0"

+* **Swift 3.1**

+You can get lates tag t work with Swift 3.1 then `Cartfile` can have following

-                  github "Shashikant86/XCFit"
+             github "Shashikant86/XCFit" "4.0.0"

 Now fetch dependency and build XCFit using.